-Located in Yellowstone National Park, near the Montana-Wyoming border, this hot spring is super cool!
-The rain and snow run off from the mountains makes its way to lower elevation and is then heated by magma chambers deep underground.
+Located in Yellowstone National Park, near the Montana Wyoming border, this hot spring is super cool!
+The rain and snow runoff from the mountains makes its way to lower elevation and is then heated by magma chambers deep underground.
 This results in hot springs all throughout the state of Wyoming.
 The Mammoth Hot Springs are particularly beautiful to look at.
-There are boardwalks that you can take around the springs to check them out from different view points.
-Although this hot spring is way too hot for anyone to touch, you can sit in the Boiling River, which os just down the road from the hot springs.
+There are boardwalks that you can take around the springs to check them out from different viewpoints.
+Although this hot spring is way too hot for anyone to touch, you can sit in the Boiling River, which is just down the road from the hot springs.

 Get Ice Cream From the Big Dipper Ice Cream Shop

 While you’re exploring Laramie, make sure to stop into the Big Dipper Ice Cream Shop for some unique flavored ice cream.
 From chocolate marshmallow and red hot to peach cobbler and chocolate cherry, you won’t be disappointed with the selection at the Big Dipper!
-Their ice cream is shockingly cream and just down right beautiful to be honest.
-Don’t leave Laramie without trying a scoop for yourself!
+Their ice cream is shockingly cream and just downright beautiful, to be honest.
+So don’t leave Laramie without trying a scoop for yourself!

 The Brinton Museum

-Nestled into a hill in Big Horn, Wyoming, the Briton Museum beautifully showcases Native American attire, head dresses, and western art, photographs, sculptures, and more!
-The museum is just south of Sheridan and a less than ten minute drive south from the Bozeman Trail Museum.
+Nestled into a hill in Big Horn, Wyoming, the Briton Museum beautifully showcases Native American attire, headdresses, western art, photographs, sculptures, and more!
+The museum is just south of Sheridan and a less than ten-minute drive south of the Bozeman Trail Museum.

 Buffalo Bill State Park

 Buffalo Bill was influential in the implementation of irrigation and agricultural development in the area.
-The parks name sake was also quite a showman and developer of land out west.
-You can camp, hike, boat, fish, kayak, play volleyball, and more whithingle in Buffalo Bill State Park.
-The park is in Cody, Wyoming and is home to a reservoir that is dammed water from the Shoshone River and you are likely to see wildlife like elk, deer, antelope, moose, and other native species as well.
+The park’s namesake was also quite a showman and developer of land out west.
+You can camp, hike, boat, fish, kayak, play volleyball, and more within the Buffalo Bill State Park.
+The park is in Cody, Wyoming, and is home to a reservoir that is dammed water from the Shoshone River, and you are likely to see wildlife like elk, deer, antelope, moose, and other native species as well.

 University of Wyoming Art Museum